 All required college placement tests or developmental courses must be successfully completed before the applicant may attempt the Test of Essential Academic Skills (TEAS).
-Students must obtain approval from a Health Science Admissions Counselor to take the TEAS and pay the required testing fee.
+Students must obtain approval from a Health Science Education Navigator to take the TEAS and pay the required testing fee.

 The TEAS will be administered on scheduled testing dates.
 Each applicant may take the exam three times within three years.
 Only the two most recent attempts will be used towards the selective admissions process.
 Students are encouraged to complete remediation between attempts.
 Remediation options are as follows: developmental courses, college credit courses, and/or continuing education courses or other strategies related to the subject areas.
 TEAS scores are valid for three years and must be current when submitting a Nursing Program application.
-There is no minimum score required, but the total score from the Reading section will be used toward an applicant's point total, which affects the individual's ranking during a consideration.
+Students must earn an overall composite score of 65 or better, and a reading score of 70 or better to apply for the Associate Degree Nursing program.